 our story

-Woolerina was established in 2005 as a result of our founder Warwick Rolfe's long-held desire to take raw Australian Merino wool directly off-farm and follow it through to a completed garment.
+Woolerina was established as a result of our founder Warwick Rolfe's long-held desire to take raw Australian Merino wool directly off-farm and follow it through to a completed garment.
+In 2005 Warwick and Robyn Rolfe launched a small collection of carefully designed, next-to-skin Merino clothing for women and men.
+With Warwick’s expertise in raw-wool selection and development of yarn and fabric, teamed with Robyn’s expertise in garment design, Woolerina was born.

 Warwick joined the wool trade in 1975 as a trainee wool buyer for an Australian wool buying organisation and from his first day, he knew he had found his true passion.
 In 1980, Warwick and his wife Robyn moved to Forbes in central NSW where they established the first inland wool handling and brokerage centre, Jemalong Wool, which still exists today.